-Using the Alternative solution summary table
+Using the Performance solution summary table

 Note: Consultation charges may apply to the competent fire safety practitioner requesting such consultation.

-Alternative solution summary table (MS Word, 251 kb dotm)
+Performance solution summary table (MS Word, 251 kb dotm)